 Julian Rademeyer is an award-winning investigative journalist and editor of the fact-checking and news website Africa Check.
-He has written and worked for many of South Africa’s leading newspapers including City Press, Beeld, the Sunday Times, Pretoria News and The Herald.
-He has been a stringer for Reuters and freelanced for the Sydney Morning Herald and the Australian Associated Press.
+He has written and worked for many of South Africa’s leading newspapers, among them City Press, the Sunday Times, Pretoria News, The Herald and Beeld, along with a number of international publications and agencies including Reuters, the Sydney Morning Herald, the Australian Associated Press and Departures magazine.

-Until he resigned to write Killing for Profit, he was chief reporter for Media24 Investigations.
-In a career spanning two decades, he has reported from some of the world’s most troubled countries including Somalia, Equatorial Guinea, Guinea, Niger, Togo, Belarus, Egypt, Syria and Lebanon.
+Rademeyer, who gave up his job as chief reporter for Media24 Investigations to write Killing for Profit, has reported from some of the world’s most troubled countries including Somalia, Equatorial Guinea, Guinea, Niger, Togo, Belarus, Egypt, Syria and Lebanon.

 In 2005 he won the Vodacom Journalist of the Year award for print news.
 He was a recipient of the 2009 Mondi Shanduka Newspaper Award for hard news.
 He has twice been a finalist for the Taco Kuiper Award, South Africa’s leading investigative journalism prize.
 His work has also been published in Troublemakers: The Best of South Africa’s Investigative Journalism.